Top of main content

 The technique is already used in tropical regions.
 The warm temperatures help the bacteria perform at their best.
 For the UK climate, however, they will need some help.
 We've been following the research into this for over ten years.
 We're very excited to be now taking it to the next level.

 Our sewage treatment works currently use anaerobic bacteria in digesters.
 This produces and captures biogas.
-We use the biogas around our sites as a source of renewable energy.
+We use biogas around our sites as a source of renewable energy.
 At some sites, we put this energy back into the National Grid.

 The AWT process will still be able to produce biogas using this novel process.
 This is an important factor in helping the water industry achieve its Net Zero targets.